-Bile duct cancer starts in a bile duct.
-To understand this cancer, it helps to know about the normal bile ducts and what they do.
+Bile duct cancer, also known as cholangiocarcinoma, starts in a bile duct.
+To understand this cancer, it helps to know about the bile ducts and what they normally do.

 Different parts of the bile duct system have different names.
-In the liver it begins as many tiny tubes (called ductules) where bile collects from the liver cells.
-The ductules come together to form small ducts, which then merge into larger ducts and eventually the left and right hepatic ducts.
+In the liver it begins as many tiny tubes (called ductules).
+The ductules come together to form small tubes called ducts.
+These merge into larger ducts and then into the left and right hepatic ducts.
 All of these ducts within the liver are called intrahepatic bile ducts.

-These cancers develop in the smaller bile duct branches inside the liver.
-They can sometimes be confused with cancers that start in the liver cells, which are called hepatocellular carcinomas, and are often treated the same way.
+These cancers start in the smaller bile duct branches inside the liver.
+Sometimes they're confused with cancers that start in the liver cells (hepatocellular carcinomas), and they are often treated the same way.

-These cancers are found further down the bile duct, closer to the small intestine.
+These cancers are found farther down the bile duct, closer to the small intestine.
 Like perihilar cancers, these are extrahepatic bile duct cancers because they start outside of the liver.

 Bile duct cancers can also be divided into types based on how the cancer cells look under the microscope.

-Nearly all bile duct cancers are called cholangiocarcinomas.
-Most of these are adenocarcinomas, which are cancers that start in glandular cells.
-Bile duct adenocarcinomas develop from the mucous gland cells that line the inside of the duct.
+Nearly all bile duct cancers are cholangiocarcinomas.
+These cancers are a type of adenocarcinoma, which is a cancer that starts in gland cells.
+Cholangiocarcinomas start in the gland cells that line the inside of the ducts.

 Other types of bile duct cancers are much less common.
 These include sarcomas, lymphomas, and small cell cancers.
-The information here does not cover these other types of bile duct cancer.
+Our information does not cover these rare types of bile duct cancer.

-Not all bile duct tumors are cancerous.
-Bile duct hamartomas and bile duct adenomas are examples of benign (non-cancerous) tumors, which aren’t discussed further in this document.
+Not all bile duct tumors are cancer.
+For example, bile duct hamartomas and bile duct adenomas are types of benign (non-cancer) tumors.

-The most common type of cancer that starts in the liver – much more common than intrahepatic bile duct cancer – is hepatocellular carcinoma, which develops from liver cells.
-Hepatocellular carcinoma is discussed in more detail in Liver Cancer.
+The most common type of cancer that starts in the liver – much more common than cholangiocarcinoma – is hepatocellular carcinoma.
+This type of cancer starts in the main cells that make up the liver.